vitrig/vim/README.md

 .vimrc file just sources config.vim file, which is located in Vim home directory along with plugins.
-This way changes can be made to config.vim, plugins can be installed and all this changes quickly can be commited back to git repository, so they can be synchronized with many machines with Vim
+This way changes can be made to config.vim, new plugins can be installed and all this changes quickly can be commited back to git repository, so they can be synchronized with many machines with Vim